Dallas advances 8-7 on penalties after 1-1 draw with Timbers

+“I was frustrated.
+I felt like I was getting good reads on the PKs.
+I got really close on a few,” Maurer said.
+“I just knew that the guys were taking their shots so well, that I was like, `I’ve just gotta get one, I’ve just gotta get one, and we’re going to win it.’”

-Villafana scored in the 81st minute to give Portland the lead, but 17-year-old Ricardo Pepi’s goal in stoppage time sent the match into overtime.
+Villafana scored in the 81st minute to give Portland the lead, but 17-year-old Ricardo Pepi’s goal in stoppage time sent the match into extra time.

+“When you leave a game to PKs it can go either way.
+It’s unfortunate because we did everything to be able to have won this match, until that moment.
+But this is what the game is all about.
+At the end of the day, you need to be good in all areas,” Timbers coach Giovanni Savarese said.

 Portland was coming off a 1-1 draw with LAFC in the final regular-season game.
-Villafana scored the late equalizer in that game.
+Villafana scored the late equalizer in that one.

 Against Dallas, Villafana took a short, well-placed pass from Diego Valeri and buried the ball into the far corner.
 It was Valeri’s 100th assist across all competitions.